-3.3.2 Other rules
+V.3.3.2 Other rules

 - a) The fees payable for the prescribed modules do not cover all the costs of the prescribed work.
-The student will be responsible to pay expenses related to practical work during university holidays and block placements. - b) Students may only change their study programme / curriculum with the written consent of the respective school directors. - No student is admitted to the module BSWG471 (Mini-internship) unless he/she has obtained a participation mark of at least 40% in all the modules at the first, second and third levels as well as in the modules of the first semester of the fourth level. - d) Students should prove at the end of their third and fouth years that they have complied with all the requirements of the practical work. - e) Due to statutory requirements, no student will be allowed to register for the subject Social Work in the second, third or fouth year, unless registered as a Student Social Worker in terms of the Social Service Professions Act (Act 110 of 1978).
+The student will be responsible to pay expenses related to practical work during university holidays and block placements. - b) Students may only change their study programme / curriculum with the written consent of the respective school directors. - c) No student is admitted to the module BSWG471 (mini internship) unless he/she has passed all modules at the first, second and third levels, as well as in the modules of the first semester of the fourth level.
+Students who do not meet these requirements can submit a written request to the School director to establish authorisation for admission to BSWG471.
+Such a request will not be considered if the incomplete modules falls in the second semester, as this will clash with BSWG471 (mini-internship) - d) Students should prove at the end of their third and fourth years that they have complied with all the requirements of the practical work. - e) Due to statutory requirements, no student will be allowed to register for the subject Social Work in the second, third or fourth year, unless registered as a Student Social Worker in terms of the Social Service Professions Act (Act 110 of 1978).

-3.4 LIST OF MODULES
+V.3.4 LIST OF MODULES